Eyra-is/Eyra/DEVELOPER.md

 * Rerun `doctoc --notitle DEVELOPER.md` if you modify this file. (manual for now) You can install doctoc by running `sudo npm install -g doctoc`.

 ## Quality Control (QC)

+**NOTE currently, the frontend queries the QC as normal, but doesn't display anything it receives back.**

 The quality control is designed to process the recordings and try to improve the quality of gathered data by giving feedback to the user on the quality, allowing him to improve on the recordings he makes.